YOUR FACULTY ADVISOR

 - Student records and payments

-If you fail a required course, you have to make it up in the summer, during intersession, or as a sixth course (with permission of the appropriate Associate Dean).
+If you fail a required course, you have to make it up in the summer, during intersession, or as a sixth course (with permission).
 If you fail a course that is not required, you may make it up with another course.
 In either case, the original “F” grade remains on your transcript.

 Ordinarily, the period of probation will extend one semester, during which time the student must show sufficient improvement to raise his/her GPA above the minimum level.
 In extraordinary cases, one additional semester of probation may be allowed by the Board on Student Academic Review if the improvement during the first probationary semester indicates that the student will probably reach the necessary level by the end of the second probationary semester.
 A student may be permitted as many as three semesters of probation, provided that no more than two are consecutive.